The strength of our winery are the vineyards, which are among the best locations in the Okanagan.

-The soil is the Penticton silt loam which has a well-developed profile with a distinct organic matter, underlain by a leached horizon where lime and salts have been removed to generate a highly favourable rooting zone up to 60 cm thick over the unweathered parent material.
+The soil is the Penticton silt loam has a well-developed profile with distinct organic matter.
+Underlain by a leached horizon where lime and salts have been removed to generate a highly favourable rooting zone up to 60 cm thick over the unweathered parent material.
 The fine-textured silt loam soils in the glaciolacustrine landscape have a relatively high water holding capacity.
 The western aspect of most sites provides an additional ability to accelerate fruit maturation of these red cultivars, as fruit clusters have extended exposure to afternoon sunlight.
 The conditions are also optimal for extending fruit hang time to further enhance flavour and tannin ripening and improve the body and finish of red wines.

 An important climatic consideration is the temperature moderating influence of Okanagan Lake which results in longer frost-free periods on the Naramata Bench than in production regions to the south such as near Oliver and Osoyoos.